 The JUMP programme is taking a system-based approach, at a local neighbourhood level with strong community engagement and co-production central in its design.
 A critical aspect of system-based approaches is not expecting interventions to create effective behaviour change working in isolation.
 There is no one single solution to create sustained behaviour change for children and young people at a population level.
 The places they live, the places they go, the way they travel, the people they see, the organisations they interact with, the things that are of interest to them, and the challenges they have to overcome will be different for different children and young people.

-In the JUMP programme we want all children and young people to be supported though increasing their capabilities, opportunities and motivation, to be physically active.
-This means that policy and strategy, community engagement, and activities need to be implemented across different setting and sectors concurrently.
+In the JUMP programme we want all children and young people to be supported though increasing their capabilities, opportunities and motivation, to be physically active, and through increasing families' capabilities, opportunities and motivation to support their children to be physically active.
+This means that policy and strategy, community engagement, and activities need to be implemented across different settings and sectors concurrently.